-Keywords: Cholera, Perception, Knowledge, Owerri North, Nigeria, Public Health infrastructure.
+Cholera remains a major global health concern, particularly in regions where basic sanitation and access to clean water are limited.
+Transmission typically occurs through the consumption of contaminated water or food, making it especially prevalent in areas with poor hygiene and water infrastructure.
 The illness affects individuals of all ages, with symptoms often including sudden onset of watery diarrhea commonly described as "rice-water stool" and vomiting.
-According to estimates by the World Health Organization [1] and other researchers [2] cholera causes between 1.3 to 4 million cases each year, resulting in up to 143,000 deaths worldwide.
+According to estimates by the World Health Organization [1] and other researchers [2] cholera causes from 1.3 to 4 million cases each year, resulting in up to 143,000 deaths worldwide.
 The disease disproportionately impacts countries with limited resources and fragile health systems, highlighting broader social and economic inequalities.
 While nations such as Pakistan, Somalia, Haiti, and several African countries continue to battle recurring outbreaks, industrialized nations have largely eliminated the disease through effective water treatment and sanitation systems.